Andrew (Andy) Greenspon

 Amherst College, 2011

 Harvard University 2015

-I am also studying the emission properties of lanthanide emitters incorporated into varying environments for possible applications such as waveguides, optical cavities, and sensors.
-Currently, I bind lanthanide ions to organic ligands to form a chelated complex to provide a uniform chemical environment for the lanthanide.
+I have also studied the emission properties of lanthanide emitters incorporated into varying environments for possible applications such as waveguides, optical cavities, and sensors.
+I can bind lanthanide ions to organic ligands to form a chelated complex to provide a uniform chemical environment for the lanthanide.
 I then use polyelectrolyte multilayers as a binding matrix for controlling the number and location of complexed lanthanide emitters on a surface.
-I am studying the optical stability of the lanthanides in this environment and am characterizing the structure of these layers.
+I have studied the optical stability and properties of the lanthanides in this environment and characterized the structure of these layers.